ishubham21/macos-config/README.md

-# 🚀 Professional macOS Dotfiles
+# macOS Dotfiles

-A senior engineer's modular, high-performance dotfiles setup for macOS.
+A modular, high-performance dotfiles setup for macOS.
 This configuration emphasizes productivity, maintainability, and extensibility.

-## ✨ Features
+## Features

 - **macOS Optimized**: Tailored specifically for macOS with Homebrew package management
 - **Modular Architecture**: Organized into logical, maintainable components